I Just Paid Off My Car. Can I Downgrade My Car Insurance Now?

 The choice comes down to your risk tolerance

 Downgrading your car insurance ultimately depends on your personal risk tolerance.
-If you have the cash on hand to pay for a new car if this one is damaged beyond repair and you're comfortable with the possibility of that happening, go ahead and pocket those premium savings by dropping to minimum coverage.
+If you have the cash on hand to pay for a new car if this one is damaged beyond repair and you're comfortable with the possibility of that happening, pocket those premium savings by dropping to minimum coverage.

-But, if suddenly needing to fork over thousands to buy a car would wipe out your emergency fund or otherwise be a financial strain, it's better to keep full coverage for now.
+However, if suddenly needing to fork over thousands to buy a car would wipe out your emergency fund or otherwise be a financial strain, it's better to keep full coverage for now.

 Get more insurance tips and other personal finance insights straight to your inbox.
 Subscribe to our daily newsletter, A Step Ahead.